 Luckily for our melodic piano, we don’t need to do much processing.
 I’ll build it up from the default Giant patch because it already has the timbre we’re looking for.
 Like example 1, I will use a high pass filter to eliminate the frequencies I don’t want.
 This time, I can cut it higher because the only notes that will be played are in a high register.

 On our delay unit, I’ll set the time to about 470 ms and the feedback to around 90%.
 I’ll also decrease the LPF on the feedback so it can be heard.
-This delay will help to create ambiance and emphasize the melody by repeating notes.
+This delay will help to create an ambiance and emphasize the melody by repeating notes.

 On our reverb unit, I’ll move the time to almost 7 seconds, the steepness to 60% and the wet to 26%.
 Since the piano is playing single notes in a high register, we can push the reverb a little harder.
 In other circumstances, this poses a problem – the wet signal starts interfering with the dry so much that what the piano is playing is no longer distinguishable.

 Finally, like the first example, I’ll end my chain with a compressor.
-Since we’re not getting a lot of signal to begin with, I’ve taken the threshold all the way down to -34 dB.
-The attack is down to the lowest setting and the ratio is up to 4.31.
+Since we’re not getting a lot of signals, to begin with, I’ve taken the threshold all the way down to -34 dB.
+The attack is down to the lowest setting, and the ratio is up to 4.31.
 To compensate for gain reduction, I’ve turned the gain parameter up to 10.51 dB.
 In my example, the melody is layered with a Massive patch that you can download HERE.

 Example 3: Ambient